George Alencherry: Love jihad controversy

-In January 2020, a circular issued by Alencherry about love jihad was read out at Catholic churches on Sunday liturgies, the circular alleged that Christian women are targeted, recruited to Islamic state and even killed.
-However, the circular was not read in many of the churches in Ernakulam district due to differing opinions.
+In January 2020, a post-synodal circular issued by Alencherry about love jihad was read out at Catholic churches on Sunday liturgies, the circular alleged that Christian women are targeted, recruited to Islamic state and even killed.
+However, the circular was not read in many of the churches in Ernakulam district due to ongoing disputes with hierarchy.
 The church's statement sparked criticism from its leaders and followers.
 Reformists criticized the church for labeling interfaith weddings as "love jihad."
 Many clergy directly challenged the legitimacy of the statements.
 Reformist groups such as the Archdiocesan Movement for Transparency, the Council Against Religious Exploitation and the Joint Christian Council criticized the church, claiming that such remarks were meant to divert attention away from the corruption charges of the church's leaders.